Blog.jpg

 and the front.
 When we talk about saddle fit, the third principle is to distribute the Pressure over as much surface area as possible.
 This is a good illustration of how much surface area really is under most saddles out there.

-The other effect the narrower bars had was to lower the gullet height and hand hole height measurements.
+The other effect the narrower bars had was to lower the gullet height and hand hole height measurements because they are measured from the table.
 If the bars were regular (not Wade) depth the gullet height on this tree would have been 7 ¾” and hand hole height would have been 6 1/8”.
 With the narrow bars, they measured at 7 1/8”and 5 3/8”.
 (They didn’t drop proportionally because the stock thickness was also less.)
 This really demonstrates the problems with trying to compare these measurements between trees with different bar patterns and between makers.
 To learn more about gullet height and hand hole height and all that affect them we have a whole webpage about it if you click here.

 Rod also used a really light hide on this tree.
 To give you another perspective of size, this is how much room the itty bitty kiddie’s tree took up on the rawhiding table.